amusecode/amuse/README.txt

 Building AMUSE
 ==============

 All modules can be build with one make command.
+Start make from the main amuse directory (directory this README file lives in)

 1. Build the code with make